QuickBooks Blog

 Accrual basis of accounting is an accounting method that measures the position and performance of your business by identifying the economic events that occur during the course of business.
 This is irrespective of when the cash is received or paid during the course of business.

 In other words, the accrual basis of accounting emphasizes that your business revenues are recognised when they are earned and not when the cash is actually received.
-Such a principle is based on the matching concept of accounting.
+This principle is based on the matching concept of accounting.

 In other words, the expenses incurred by your firm during a specific accounting period must be deducted from the revenues earned during the same period.
 This is because as per the accrual basis of accounting, you must recognise revenues on the sale of goods or services and not when you receive cash for such sales.